 Worked example: materiality for Vermeer Zorg B.V. (healthcare)

-1. Select the benchmark
+1. Select the benchmark.

 Revenue is a possibility, but Vermeer Zorg is not a growth-oriented entity.
 Its users (health insurers and the gemeente) are focused on whether funds were spent appropriately, not on top-line scale.

 Total expenses (€18.0M) is the most relevant benchmark.
 The primary users are the health insurers and the municipal funders, both of whom focus on whether expenditure was incurred for the contracted purpose.
-ISA 320.A4's reference to "items on which particular users tend to focus their attention" points directly to the expenditure base.
+ISA 320 .A4’s reference to “items on which particular users tend to focus their attention” points directly to the expenditure base.

-2. Apply the percentage
+2. Apply the percentage.

 The range for total expenses is 0.5% to 2%.
 The entity operates in a regulated industry (healthcare), is subject to reimbursement audits by the health insurers, and has a moderate history of misstatements (four items totalling €22,000 in the prior year).
 These factors push toward the lower half of the range.

-Overall materiality: 1% of €18,000,000 = €180,000.
+Overall mat: 1% of €18,000,000 = €180,000.

-3. Set performance materiality
+3. Set performance materiality.

-Prior-year misstatements were moderate (€22,000 aggregate on four items).
+PY misstatements were moderate (€22,000 aggregate on four items).
 No system changes occurred.
-Performance materiality at 65% of overall materiality: €117,000.
+PM at 65% of overall mat: €117,000.

-4. Set trivial misstatement threshold
+4. Set trivial misstatement threshold.

-5% of overall materiality: €9,000.
-Misstatements below €9,000 will not be accumulated unless qualitatively significant.
+5% of overall mat: €9,000.
+Misstatements below €9,000 will not be accumulated unless qualitatively meaningful.

 Worked example: materiality for Schwarz Logistik GmbH (logistics)

-1. Select the benchmark
+1. Select the benchmark.

-Profit before tax is stable (5.8% margin in the prior year, 6.6% this year) and the entity is a commercial, profit-oriented GmbH.
+PBT is stable (5.8% margin in the prior year, 6.6% this year) and the entity is a commercial, profit-oriented GmbH.
 The primary users (owners plus financing bank) both focus on profitability.
 PBT is the appropriate benchmark.

-2. Apply the percentage
+2. Apply the percentage.

-• Factors pushing up: owner-managed entity with a narrow user base (two shareholders plus one bank), simple corporate structure (no subsidiaries, no group), prior-year audit was clean (one uncorrected misstatement of €8,000).
+The range for PBT is 5% to 10%.
+Factors pushing up: owner-managed entity with a narrow user base (two shareholders plus one bank), simple corporate structure (no subsidiaries, no group), PY audit was clean (one uncorrected misstatement of €8,000).
+Factors pushing down: the ING loan covenant specifically requires audited FS, and the bank has historically queried adjustments.

 Position: 7.5% (upper-middle of the range, reflecting the narrow user base offset by the bank covenant sensitivity).

-Overall materiality: 7.5% of €4,100,000 = €307,500.
+Overall mat: 7.5% of €4,100,000 = €307,500.

-3. Set performance materiality
+3. Set performance materiality.

-Prior-year audit found one misstatement of €8,000.
+PY audit found one misstatement of €8,000.
 Control environment is stable.
-Performance materiality at 75%: €230,000 (rounded from €230,625 for practical purposes).
+PM at 75%: €230,625.
+Round to €230,000 for practical purposes.

-4. Set trivial misstatement threshold
+4. Set trivial misstatement threshold.

 Practical checklist for your materiality memo

 2. Select one benchmark with a documented rationale.
 If you considered alternatives before rejecting them, state them and explain why they were less appropriate.
-Reviewers flag materiality memos that record a benchmark without explaining the choice.
+Reviewers flag mat memos that record a benchmark without explaining the choice.

 3. Apply a percentage within the accepted range and document the qualitative factors that determined where within the range you landed.
 At minimum, name two factors and state the direction (upward or downward) of their effect.